 The Levitt Center's support for social innovation programming arises naturally out of our focus on transformative leadership.
 Transformational leaders aim to implement change.
 They are creative and innovative; they establish direction, motivate and inspire; they follow ethical principles.
 This perspective intersects nicely with the innovative, principled, and change-making ethos of the social innovator or social entrepreneur.

-This program will include a weeklong workshop over the second week of spring break (March 23-28, 2014) with Anke Wessels, who teaches an award-winning course on social innovation at Cornell University.
+This program will include a weeklong workshop over the winter break with Anke Wessels, who teaches an award-winning course on social innovation at Cornell University.
 Selected student projects will receive project funding, as well as guidance about developing mentoring support from among alumni and community members.